-/Article 16 (Taxes and duties)
+Article 15 (Taxes and duties)

-Each party has to bear the cost of taxes and duties connected with performance of its part of the contract.
+Each party has to bear the cost of taxes and duties connected with performance of his obligations.

-Article 17 (Appropriation of payments)
+Article 16 (Imputation of payments)

-- (1) A debtor owing several monetary obligations which are due to the same creditor may specify, at the time of payment, which debt he intends the payment to be applied to. - (2) However, payment made is to discharge any interest due before the principal. - (3) When the debtor has accepted a receipt whereby the creditor has imputed what he has received to one of the debts, the debtor may no longer require imputation to a different debt.
+(1) A debtor owing several monetary obligations which are due to the same creditor may specify, at the time of payment, which debt he intends the payment to be applied to: however, payment made is to discharge first the expenses, then the interests due before the principal.